Sec. Experimental Pharmacology and Drug Discovery

-In the period under review, we have seen, inter alia, the shift from traditional materia medica to laboratory- and industry-based research; the establishment of the chemical and biological foundations of pharmacology; the gradual transformation from empirical drug discovery to rational drug design; the development of a wide variety of new drugs, as well as—more recently—the impact of molecular biology; and the re-evaluation of therapeutic strategies and priorities (Church and Tansey, 2007; Landau et al., 1999; Sneader, 2005).
+In the period under review, we have seen, inter alia, the shift from traditional materia medica to laboratory- and industry-based research; the establishment of the chemical and biological foundations of pharmacology; the gradual transformation from empirical drug discovery to rational drug design; the development of a wide variety of new drugs, as well as—more recently—the impact of molecular biology; and the re-evaluation of therapeutic strategies and priorities (Landau et al., 1999; Sneader, 2005; Church and Tansey, 2007).
 Thus, as products of and as agents for these advancements, drugs have become fundamental components of modern Western consumer society and of medicine and medical practice in particular.

-Godfraind (2017) provides a lengthy and informative review of the discovery and development of calcium channel blockers, starting with the observation in the late nineteenth century by Sydney Ringer that calcium was required for cardiac muscle contraction, and then progressively presenting the developments that shaped our understanding of the role of intracellular calcium in muscle contraction.
-From this work came studies of drugs that blocked calcium entry into cardiovascular tissues—the so called “calcium channel blockers”—and the recognition of their therapeutic utility in a range of cardiovascular disorders.
+Godfraind provides a lengthy and informative review of the discovery and development of calcium channel blockers, starting with the observation in the late nineteenth century by Sydney Ringer that calcium was required for cardiac muscle contraction, and then progressively presenting the developments that shaped our understanding of the role of intracellular calcium in muscle contraction.
+From this work came studies of drugs that blocked calcium entry into cardiovascular tissues—the so-called “calcium channel blockers”—and the recognition of their therapeutic utility in a range of cardiovascular disorders.
 He concludes his review with a provocative suggestion, based on work on experimental animals, that calcium channel blockers may have long-term effects beyond the cardiovascular system that could be important in human pharmacotherapy.

-A similar far-ranging approach is taken by Sanger and Andrews (2018) to the discovery of drugs treating nausea and vomiting; their comprehensive review not only discusses the role of serendipity underlying the relevant discoveries, but also provides a critical analysis of the role of the pharmaceutical industry in both promoting and hindering drug discovery and implementation.
+A similar far-ranging approach is taken by Sanger and Andrews to the discovery of drugs treating nausea and vomiting; their comprehensive review not only discusses the role of serendipity underlying the relevant discoveries but also provides a critical analysis of the role of the pharmaceutical industry in both promoting and hindering drug discovery and implementation.
 Important issues they address are the repurposing of drugs used for the treatment of nausea and vomiting, particularly during palliative care, as well as the challenges of identifying novel anti-emetic drugs—a field in which there has not been a major breakthrough since the end of the twentieth century.

-Quirke’s original research article on tamoxifen as a case-study in pharmaceutical innovation follows a different approach by analyzing contemporary archival records from pharmaceutical companies involved in its transition from a failed contraceptive to a best-selling chemotherapeutic for breast cancer (Quirke, 2017).
-The history of tamoxifen as described in this paper illustrates the limits of the rational drug design; emphasizes the significance of human actors (especially Arthur Walpole of ICI); and sheds more light upon the feedback loops that exist between bench and bedside, that are stereotypical of much pharmaceutical innovation.
+Quirke’s original research article on tamoxifen as a case study in pharmaceutical innovation follows a different approach by analyzing contemporary archival records from pharmaceutical companies involved in its transition from a failed contraceptive to a best-selling chemotherapeutic for breast cancer.
+The history of tamoxifen as described in this paper illustrates the limits of the rational drug design, emphasizes the significance of human actors (especially Arthur Walpole of ICI), and sheds more light upon the feedback loops that exist between bench and bedside, which are stereotypical of much pharmaceutical innovation.

-A different approach is taken by Al-Humadi et al. (2017) in their disease-focused review on the challenges of treating tuberculosis, with a specific emphasis on the decades between World War II and the early twenty first century.
-In addition to summarizing the historical sequence of relevant drug development and use, the authors consider issues of drug resistance, drug repurposing and problems of co-infection, as factors influencing the fight against tuberculosis.
+A different approach is taken by Al-Humadi et al. in their disease-focused review on the challenges of treating tuberculosis, with a specific emphasis on the decades between World War II and the early twenty-first century.
+In addition to summarizing the historical sequence of relevant drug development and use, the authors consider issues of drug resistance, drug repurposing, and problems of co-infection as factors influencing the fight against tuberculosis.

 The articles included here cover only a small section of this huge subject of post-World War II pharmaceutical innovation.
 We hope that these papers will stimulate readers to delve further and reflect on the vast and varied relevant literature.